prav123248/RabbitMQ-Wireless-Collector/ReadMe.txt

 Latest version of this project can be found at my github : https://github.com/prav123248/RabbitMQ-Wireless-Collector

+The JAR Build folder contains JARs of the System.

 If you want to run this system, see Appendix A of my final report which is the same as below but properly formatted and with images.